Microsoft's Excel has been leading the way on spreadsheet software for more than 30 years.

 Option 3 - Get the full version

-Of course, if only the fully-fledged version of Excel will do you'll need to subscribe to Office 365.
+Of course, if only the fully-fledged version of Excel will do you'll need to subscribe to Microsoft 365.
 Like Adobe, Microsoft prefer you pay a regular fee to access their software, as opposed to buying it outright.

 On the plus side, this does get you regular updates, which should ensure it is more secure than a big annual release.